berkeleymt/berkeley.mt/content/news/2024-11-29_bmt-2024-online-logistics.md

 After the Guts Round, we will be hosting student activities.
 These are optional activities that promote recreational math, and include the following:

-- **Estimathon** — A team-based contest that combines trivia, game theory, strategy, and mathematical thinking.
-Teams of ~6 will be under a time limit to work on a set of 13 Fermi-style problems.
+- **Estimathon** — A contest combining trivia, strategic planning, and sharp mathematical thinking.
+Teams of ~6 will race against the clock to tackle a challenging set of 13 Fermi-style problems, testing their ability to think fast and outsmart the competition.

-- **Fraudulent Math** — Attention all students, mathematics is under attack by people who claim that we need “rigor” and “logic” to justify our answers.
-Join us for an event of Fraudulent Math, where we will compete to see who can come up with the most outlandish, mind bending proofs of false statements and who can create impossible constructions.
+- **Fraudulent Math** — Attention all students!
+Mathematics is under attack by people who claim that we need _rigor_ and _logic_ to justify our answers.
+  Compete to see who can come up with the most outlandish, mind-bending falsehoods and impossible constructions.

 - **Puzzle Platter** — Dive into a delectable feast of mind-bending puzzles from BmMT's greatest hits!
 Challenge yourself with our curated collection of the most